Pompeii: Rediscovery and excavations

 Titus appointed two ex-consuls to organise a relief effort while donating large amounts of money from the imperial treasury to aid the victims of the volcano.
 He visited Pompeii once after the eruption and again the following year but no work was done on recovery.

 Soon after the city's burial, survivors and possibly thieves came to salvage valuables, including the marble statues from the Forum and other precious materials from buildings.
 There is wide evidence of post-eruption disturbance, including holes made through walls.
 The city was not completely buried, and the tops of larger buildings would have been visible above the ash, making it obvious where to dig or salvage building material.
 The robbers left traces of their passage, as in a house where modern archaeologists found a wall graffito saying "house dug".

 Archaeological evidence suggests that following the eruption, the site was reoccupied by survivors as a small informal settlement that lasted until the fifth century.
-Over the following centuries, its name and location were forgotten, though it still appeared on the Tabula Peutingeriana of the 4th century.
+Over the following centuries, its name and location were forgotten, though it appeared on the Tabula Peutingeriana of the 4th century.
 Further eruptions, particularly in 471–473 and 512, covered the remains more deeply.
-The area became known as the La Civita (the city) due to the features in the ground.
+The area became known as La Civita (the city) due to the features in the ground.